Code-Institute-Submissions/MileStoneProject-2/Readme.md

 This design has been followed for the following pages.

-Icons were used as well however complications to get them to line up properly fell beyond the time frame allotted so in the end they were removed.
-In the future they would be added.

 #### Events

 Also, the band would like to use the site to showcase their music and publicise their availability to perform at events such as weddings and Christmas parties.

 #### Media Catalog

-Their primary target audiences are their fans and potential fans who wish to use the site to see and hear clips from their back catalog, and any new material as it becomes available.

 The Media has been separated them into different file formats:
 Audio;